gassbanterr/orbiscast/README.md

     - `applications.commands`
 - Create a `.env` file in the project directory and fill in the required environment variables (see below).
 You can use the provided `.env.example` file as a template.

+> [!Warning]
-_Note that in my testing, I've been using [Threadfin](https://github.com/Threadfin/Threadfin) as my IPTV provider.
+> Note that in my testing, I've been using [Threadfin](https://github.com/Threadfin/Threadfin) as my IPTV provider.
 I'm not sure if it works with other providers, but it theoretically should.
-Also, this tool was not built or tested with a large number of channels in mind, so it may not work as expected if you overload it with data._
+Also, this tool was not built or tested with a large number of channels in mind, so it may not work as expected if you overload it with data.

 ### Docker